About the OUSD Strategic Plan 2021-24

 - Creating Inspiring Schools (Redesign schools to be places of joy, inclusion and beauty)

 - Growing a Diverse and Stable Staff (Attract and retain staff reflective of Oakland’s rich diversity)

-Right now, we are starting Phase Two.
-For each of the four initiatives, we have working groups who are drafting high level goals and other ways to guide our work together.
+In the spring of 2021, we started Phase Two.
+For each of the four initiatives, we had working groups drafting high level goals and other ways to guide our work together.
 In total, over 80 district staff and community members are involved in these groups.
-Each working group will include ways for the community to be involved.
+Each working group will continue to include ways for the community to be involved.

-The next opportunity to provide feedback in person will be in early June when working groups share their recommendations.
+We held community engagement sessions in early June to solicit feedback from the community.
 You can also share feedback via this online form at any time.